openstack/openstacksdk/README.rst

 --------------------

-shade should also provide a functional mapping to the object interface that does not expse the object interface at all.
+shade should also provide a functional mapping to the object interface that does not expose the object interface at all.
 For instance, fora  resource type `server`, one could expect the following.

 ::